Guy-Kaplan/P4V_get_CLs_info/README.md

 ### Glossary
 [P4V](https://www.perforce.com/downloads/helix-visual-client-p4v) - A source-control (git) program, AKA: Perforce, Helix Visual Client.<br>
 CLs - Change Lists.
-The lists of file you change via P4V. <br>
+The lists of files you change via P4V. <br>
 Stream - The main and common root path (folder) for a specific files set to work on. <br>